Furia25/FDF/README.md

 ## 📖 Introduction

-**FIL DE FER - WIREFRAME** is a project focused on rendering 3D wireframe models from `.fdf` point matrix files.
+**FIL DE FER - WIREFRAME** is a project focused on rendering 3D wireframe models from `.fdf` matrix of points files.

 ---